BIG DOG little dog. What Is It and Why You Should Care.

 So how can you protect your dog from being involved in a BDLD situation?

-Second, don’t intermix large-breed and small-breed dogs.
 There’s a good reason why dog parks separate big dogs from little dogs and you should, too.

 If you have a small dog in your home, don’t go out and get a big dog and vice versa.
 Keep your home a safe haven for your pets.
 Think about the potential ramifications should the two breeds not get along.
 You will save yourself a LOT of heartache by preplanning your pack.

+If you’ve already got a big dog little dog situation, watch them closely.
+Look for signs and make certain they are getting along as well as you THINK they are.
 That goes for your friend’s dog as well.
-There are plenty of reports of little dogs being attacked by their friend’s big dog after having supposedly gotten on well together before the attack.
+There are plenty of reports of little dogs being attacked by their friend’s big dog after having supposedly gotten along well together before the attack.

-Fourth, remember…your dogs are not human children.
 They have instincts and wild natures that children do not.
 They can’t be reasoned with like children, they have to be trained.
 When a dog attacks another dog, something in its wild instinct takes over.
 It’s your job as their puppy parent to train them right so that they can overcome those few seconds of instinct by listening to your commands.

 References: https://www.greenbrier-emergency.com/when-dogs-attack/